benwainwright/typescript/typescript.md

 const theThing: unknown = JSON.parse(data);
 ```

-So now we've typed it as `unknown`, we are safe from doing anything dangerous with it.
+So now we've typed it as `unknown`, we are safe from doing anything dangerous with it at runtime.

 ```TypeScript
 console.log(theThing.scales) // Error!
 Property of type 'scales' does not exist on type 'unknown'